Kids Bedtime Song Lyrics Prompts: 10 Lullaby Templates

 How to push results further

-• Restrict consonants: prefer soft consonants (m, n, l, s), avoid hard k / t / p plosives
+• Restrict consonants: prefer soft consonants (m, n, l, s), avoid hard k / t / p plosives.

-• For sleep apps, end every track on the same single fading word
+• For sleep apps, end every track on the same single fading word so a playlist loops without a jolt.

 FAQ

-Q: How long should a real lullaby be?
+Q: How long should a track be?

 A: 1:30 to 2:30 is the sweet spot.
 Long enough to settle the child, short enough to loop without restart fatigue.